成功大學攜手京都大學 共辦第十屆「亞洲人類圈科學研討會」

 Symposium Overview

-The 10th Asia Research Node Symposium on Humanosphere Science (ARN 2025) successfully concluded at National Cheng Kung University from September 16–18, 2025.
-Co-hosted by NCKU’s Han-Min Hsu Center for Space Science and Technology and College of Planning and Design, alongside Kyoto University’s Research Institute for Sustainable Humanosphere (RISH), this landmark event brought together top scholars and researchers from the region.
+The 10th Asia Research Node Symposium on Humanosphere Science (ARN 2025) concluded successfully at National Cheng Kung University (NCKU), from September 16 to 18, 2025.
+Jointly organized by Han-Min Hsia Space Science and Technology Center (NCKU) and College of Planning and Design, together with Kyoto University Research Institute for Sustainable Humanosphere (RISH), the symposium underscored the shared commitment of Taiwan and Japan to advancing research in space technology and sustainability.

-A total of 96 participants attended, including 38 scholars from Kyoto University, researchers from the University of Tokyo and Nagoya University, and representatives from nine institutions in Taiwan, including the Academia Sinica and National Cheng Kung University.
+A total of 96 participants attended the symposium, including 38 scholars from Kyoto University, as well as representatives from the University of Tokyo and Nagoya University.
+On the Taiwanese side, scholars from nine institutions, including Academia Sinica and NCKU, were also in attendance.

 Memorandum of Understanding Signing